-If you head out: Confirm all details since there may be changes at any time, and follow social-distancing best practices.
+As always, confirm all details since there may be changes at any time.

 Learn about Kwanzaa.
 The African-American celebration of life and family begins December 26 and ends January 1.
 You can decorate your home with the colors red, black and green, and reflect on each of the seven guiding principles (unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity and faith).
-Help the kids craft colorful paper garlands, woven placemats and beaded necklaces.
+Or attend Deep’s Happy Kwanzaa Celebration — Nikki Brown Clown will be there!
 To learn more about the holiday, watch this PBS video for kids about Kwanzaa.

 See the Nutcracker.
 It’s not too late!
 Find a venue that fits your budget here, including the splurge-worthy annual performance by Oregon Ballet Theatre.

 Climb, swing and slide — inside.
 Check out our list of indoor play spaces.
 Many have Wi-Fi, so you may even get some work done while the kids play.